 How to start

-This clear and comprehensive tutorial will guide your through the steps you need to complete in order to get a full-functional DHTMLX Spreadsheet on a page.
-The component will be especially effective for managing large amounts of data when you need to save the results of calculations and reproduce them.
+This tutorial guides you through the steps to get a fully functional DHTMLX Spreadsheet on a page.
+The component is especially effective for managing large amounts of data when you need to save the results of calculations and reproduce them.

 Step 1.
 Including source files

-Start from creating an HTML file and call it index.html.
-Then proceed to include Spreadsheet source files into the created file.
+Start by creating an HTML file named index.html.
+Then include Spreadsheet source files in it.
 The detailed description of the DHTMLX Spreadsheet package is given here.

 There are two necessary files: